Mall Santa Comforts Nervous Young Boy With Autism

 According to his mother, Baiz was shedding happy tears of joy by the end of his encounter with Santa.

-Unsurprisingly, his mother’s Facebook post containing photos and a video clip from the experience has had a lot of social media users taking to the comments to shed a few years of their own.
+Unsurprisingly, his mother’s Facebook post containing the photos and a video clip from the experience has had a lot of social media users taking to the comments to shed a few tears of their own.